telefonicaid/fiware-IoTAgent-Cplusplus/doc/commands.md

 You must use te entity name of the device, and the command name.
 An example with the before command.

-updateCommand sned to Context Broker
+updateCommand send to Context Broker

 ```
 curl -X POST http://$HOST:$PORT/v1/updateContext \